alchemy-swift/alchemy/Docs/5b_DatabaseQueryBuilder.md

 ### Or Where Clauses

 By default chaining where clauses will be joined together using the `and` operator.
-If you ever need to swift the operator to `or` you can do so by using the `orWhere` method.
+If you ever need to switch the operator to `or` you can do so by using the `orWhere` method.

 ```swift
 Query.from("users")